Pylons/colander/docs/basics.rst

 :attr:`colander.null`.
 Above, even though we did not include the ``name`` attribute in the appstruct we fed to ``serialize``, an error is *not* raised.
-For more information about :attr:`colander.null` substitution during serialization, see :ref:`serializing_default`.
+For more information about :attr:`colander.null` substitution during serialization, see :ref:`serializing_null`.

 The corollary: it is the responsibility of the developer to ensure he serializes "the right" data; :mod:`colander` will not raise an error